thirtytwobits/nanaimo/docs/guide.rst

 Using Nanaimo
 ###################################################################################################

-To illustrate how to use Nanaimo we are going to work with specific scenario.
+To illustrate how to use Nanaimo we are going to work with a specific scenario.
 We'll be writing tests to verify an IMU using a pan-tilt test rig.

 .. _figure-pantilt: